callstack/ai-meeting-transcription/README.md

 ## Notes

 Speaker diarization steps is the longest part of moder execution.
 It roughly takes 30s for each 1 minute of the meeting to execute on M1 MacBook Pro.

+## Troubleshooting

+1. If you get following error `"Could not download 'pyannote/segmentation-3.0' model.
+It might be because the model is private or gated so make sure to authenticate."` then make sure you provided [Hugging Face auth](#hugging-face-token) token AND accepted `Speaker diarization 3.0` model [terms of service](https://huggingface.co/pyannote/speaker-diarization-3.0).